page under construction.

 member, Che Café Support Network and UCSD Co-ops and Collectives Alumni

 [ For background, see New Indicator reporting on the Campaign to Save the Che Café, at The New Indicator is Back! and at Alumni Boycott of UCSD and at WE SAVED THE CHE CAFE!]

-CCC then hired Andrea Carter as counsel.
-She had already taken over from Hasmit — who moved to Bay Area — on the legal work to get the Che non-profit status restored with the IRS.
+CCC then hired Andrea Carter as legal counsel.
+She had already taken over from Hasmik Geghamyan — who moved to Bay Area — on the legal work to get the Che non-profit status restored with the IRS.
 Carter filed a lawsuit for the Che, on grounds of breach of contract, and on other grounds, and requested a temporary restraining order (TRO) against any further adverse action by admin to file any unlawful detainer (eviction) lawsuit against us.
 We WON THE TRO.
-We later withdrew the breach of contract lawsuit (for reasons I will not discuss here) and when we did that the TRO was cancelled.
+We later withdrew the breach of contract lawsuit (without prejudice) for strategic reasons.
+When we did that the TRO was cancelled.
 Admin then filed an unlawful detainer lawsuit against us in August.
 We hired Bryan Pease as counsel to represent us for that lawsuit.

 We lost at the trial court and lost again at the appeal court.
 The trial court based its ruling on the falsehood that we had NOT requested the dispute resolution procedure per the MSA and that therefore admin was free to move to terminate the lease and to seek court approval to evict.
 It was a falsehood rooted in a very debatable technicality, that we had not used the correct steps to request the MSA dispute resolution procedure.
 The trial judge asserted that we had not presented the evidence that we had correctly requested the dispute resolution procedure.
 However, we had the documents in front of the court and we had even discussed the documents in open court during the trial.
 The judge asserted that we had not correctly entered the evidence into the court record.